tmprevo/edu-dev-setup/readme.md

 ## Purpose
+Capture basic setup for university development environments.

+git-routing
     Georgia Tech (and other universities) require all work to be captured in a .edu git repo.
 Amended the global .gitconfig to route git credentials depending on working directory, separating personal code (~/code) from university code (~gatech).

     See the example identity files:
     dot-gitconfig-edu: use in educational directory
     dot-gitconfig-personal: use in personal projects directory
     global-dot-gitconfig: user level .gitconfig file router